prosecconetwork/TraceElements/README.md

 that the grammar uses cryptic two-letter shorthands to name its non-terminals, making the whole grammar hard to read for humans.
 This is a necessary requirement if the grammar is to fit into the storage space allocated by CheapBotsDoneQuick.com

+Please also note the following VERY IMPORTANT point:

+A number of the grammars in this repository are machine-generated from a large database of (more-or-less) creative similes that have been harvested from humans on the web (using the pattern "about as X as Y Z").
+Human creativity is a mixed bag, especially on the web.
+Most of the similes are vivid and many are humorous, but some are tasteless and more than a few will be offensive.
+We've done our best to filter the worst examples, but not every combination of words that might cause offense has been removed.
+Many examples are borderline, and we want the database to represent a good spread of linguistic creativity, minus hateful misogyny and bigotry.
+So please remember this caution when delving into these grammars.
+We haven't added specific examples by hand, and our intent is not to offend.
+If you find a specific example to be egregious, let us know and we'll remove it.

 Please address any questions to:  Tony.Veale@UCD.ie